The Behavioural Insights Team: Nudging towards positive change

 In summary, BIT has conducted research and recommended interventions based on behavioural insights to encourage positive changes in individual and collective decision-making.
 Throughout this important research project, carried out over a period of 12 months, BIT assisted PayCaptain in creating functionality to break down behavioural barriers to saving.
 In doing so, PayCaptain has developed and perfected SmartPay - functionality that will have a significantly positive impact on employees’ attitudes to saving.

-Findings and lessons learned during the project will benefit both the wider payroll industry and employers in supporting the financial resilience of employees through the payroll process, something critically important at a time when one million households are expected to run out of savings by the end of 2023.
+Findings and lessons learned during the project will benefit both the wider payroll industry and employers in supporting the financial resilience of employees through the payroll process, something critically important at a time when one million households were expected to run out of savings by the end of 2023.